Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Equivalent admittance in the co-moving frame ( )

 \section{Equivalent admittance in the co-moving frame ($Y'_\mathrm{eq}$)}

 Following the discussion presented in Section \ref{sec:analytical}, the moving metallic grating can be represented in the laboratory frame as an equivalent admittance $Y_\mathrm{eq}$, which is determined by the equivalent admittance $Y'_\mathrm{eq}$ in the co-moving frame (static grating).
-The theory to analyze \emph{static} metallic gratings was successfully developed for 1-D periodic structures in \cite{ FloquetCircuit1, FloquetCircuit2, FloquetCircuit3} and for 2-D structures in \cite{FloquetCircuit0, FloquetCircuit_2D, FloquetCircuit_2D1, FloquetCircuit_2D2}.
+The theory to analyze \emph{static} metallic metagratings was developed for 1-D periodic structures in \cite{ FloquetCircuit1, FloquetCircuit2, FloquetCircuit3}, for 2-D structures in \cite{FloquetCircuit0, FloquetCircuit_2D, FloquetCircuit_2D1, FloquetCircuit_2D2} and, recently, for 3-D structures \cite{Alex3D_2023}.
 According to \cite{FloquetCircuit1}, the equivalent admittance of a 1-D grating is given by:

 where

 is the wave admittance of the input ($i=1)$ and output ($i=2$) media for the two incident polarizations (TM and TE), represented here as semi-infinite transmission lines.
 For the case of a free-standing grating, the input and output regions are air.
 In such a case, $Y_{n}^{'(1)} = Y_{n}^{'(2)}$, $\varepsilon_r^{(i)} = 1$, which allows for some simplification of \eqref{Yeq_prime}.
 It is worth to remark that expression \eqref{Yeq_prime} is known to work well even beyond the onset of the diffraction regime and for any incident angle $\theta$.